-What we thought of the Corsair Vengeance RGB 16GB 3,200MHz kit:
+What we thought of the Corsair Vengeance RGB Pro 16GB 3,200MHz kit:

-Corsair's Vengeance RGB LED memory kits are a perfect middle ground between its more visually impressive Platinum line, and the more demure LPX range.
-Like those kits, it offers fantastic performance and there are a lot of options to pick.
-For us, the 16GB (2 x 8GB), 3,200MHz option is the sweet spot, delivering impressive bandwidth and reasonably tight timings for high-performance, low-latency memory that's great for gaming and productivity tasks.
+Corsair's Vengeance RGB Pro LED memory kits are a perfect middle ground between its more visually impressive Platinum line and the more demure LPX range.
+Like those kits, this model offers fantastic performance, and there are a lot of options to pick from.
+For us, the 16GB (two times 8GB) 3,200MHz option is the sweet spot, delivering impressive bandwidth and reasonably tight timings for high-performance, low-latency memory that's great for gaming and productivity tasks.

-It's priced competitively too, even in the newly affordable world of enhanced global memory supply.
+It's priced competitively, but it's still fast enough to suit most users, making it supremely cost-effective.
 You don't need to break the bank to upgrade to these, but there are also plenty of options where you can spend more if our particular choice isn't what you're after.
-If you want greater bandwidth for gaming (AMD Ryzen CPUs can particularly benefit from faster memory) then the Vengeance RGB range goes all the way up to 3,600MHz.
+If you want greater bandwidth for gaming (AMD Ryzen CPUs can particularly benefit from faster memory), then the Vengeance RGB range goes all the way up to 3,600MHz.
 Each kit supports XMP 2.0 profiles for easy overclocking, but you can usually push them further manually if you know what you're doing.

 Corsair Vengeance LPX 32GB 2,666MHz

-Why you should buy it: If you need masses of memory that doesn’t scrimp on quality, the Vengeance LPX kits are perfect.
+Why you should buy it: If you need masses of memory that don't scrimp on quality.

 Who's it for: Those who need power and capacity but don't want to upgrade to DDR5 yet.

 What we thought of the Corsair Vengeance LPX 32GB 2,666MHz kit:

-Considering only a few people can afford such a system and even fewer have workloads that can leverage it, we opted for the 32GB LPX kit at a reasonable speed of 2,666MHz.
-Why this and not the 64GB option?
-Because that’s simply two of these, and for now at least, two of the smaller kits are cheaper than buying one of the larger ones.
+Considering only a few people can afford such a system and even fewer have workloads that can leverage it, we opted for the Vengeance 32GB LPX kit at a reasonable speed of 2,666MHz.
+If you need more capacity, you can pick up a 64GB kit for a few dollars less than two 32GB kits.

-Why you should buy it: It's fast with decently tight timings and an attractive, if understated look at an excellent price.
+Why you should buy it: It's fast with decently tight timings and has an attractive, if understated, look at an excellent price.

 Who's it for: Gamers, or anyone who wants performance without the LED premium.

-G.Skill makes some excellent memory products and its TridentZ line covers the whole gamut, from the beautiful, jewel encrusted Royal range, to the more streamlined gaming series.
+G.Skill makes some excellent memory products, and its TridentZ line covers the whole gamut, from the beautiful, jewel-encrusted Royal range to the more streamlined gaming series.
 If you don't need RGB lighting and your PC has the space to take them, the modules in the 16GB 3,200MHz kit are some of the best out there.
-They're fast, with reasonably tight timings, and XMP 2.0 profiles support quick and easy overclocking on Intel and AMD systems.
+They're fast with reasonably tight timings, and XMP 2.0 profiles support quick and easy overclocking on Intel and AMD systems.
 Aluminum heat spreaders round off a design that combines functionality and style.

-If you want greater performance, the kits do get faster and the timings tighter if you shop around, but this particular kit offers stupendous value for money and leaves extra budget for buying other important components, like a great graphics card.
+If you want greater performance, the kits do get faster and the timings tighter if you shop around, but the G.Skill TridentZ RGB offers stupendous value for money and leaves extra budget for buying other important components, like a great graphics card.
 While the RGB LEDs look very good on this unit, you can choose a non-RGB version to lower the price a little.

-Why you should buy it: These sticks use a unique lighting arrangement that help them stand head and shoulders above other RGB modules.
+Why you should buy it: These sticks use a unique lighting arrangement that helps them stand head and shoulders above other RGB modules.